opendime/opendime/README.md

 - **Sealed** (normal; has a payment address)
 - **Un-Sealed** (private key is revealed; sweep your funds)

+Because there are major difference between version 1 and 2, they have been placed in different directories.

 ## How to view?